-Answer: Pediatric dental disease (childhood tooth decay).
-This disease is five times more common than asthma and seven times more common than hay fever.
+Pediatric dental disease (childhood tooth decay) is the #1 chronic childhood illness in America: five times more common than asthma and seven times more common than hay fever.

 You may not think of childhood tooth decay as a disease, until you recognize its consequences.
-Unchecked pediatric dental disease can:
+Unchecked pediatric tooth decay can:

 Though all of our general dentists work with older children, our pediatric dentists (who are only available at certain locations) receive an extra two to three years of training.
 They learn about baby teeth, about children’s health issues, and perhaps most importantly, about child psychology.
 They understand how children think and feel so they can make their small patients comfortable and relaxed during an exam or treatment.